• News

 It is only fair that if individuals are going to pay tax on unrealised gains, they should receive a credit or a refund of the tax they have already paid rather than carry forward the loss.

-4. Cashflow and liquidity issues for volatile and illiquid assets
+5. Cashflow and liquidity issues for volatile and illiquid assets

 While the new tax will apply to both SMSFs and APRA-regulated funds, the inclusion of unrealised capital gains will have a greater impact on SMSFs with exposure to direct property assets.
-In particular, farmers and small business owners who have legitimately contributed their farms or business properties to their SMSF may struggle to meet this new tax impost if their fund has cashflow issues or if members have little to no wealth outside of superannuation to pay the tax.
+In particular, farmers and small business owners who have legitimately contributed their farms or business properties to their SMSF may struggle to meet this new tax impost if their fund has cashflow issues or if members have little to no wealth outside of super to pay the tax.

 As lumpy assets generally cannot be partly sold to pay this new tax, restructuring such assets to generate cashflow may require such properties to be sold which may cause business disruption, impact the member’s livelihood, and lead to substantial transaction costs.
 Further, forced restructures/disposals may occur when the market is in a downturn and therefore the full, real value of the asset may not be realised.